skolenik/svyset_manifesto/README.md

 **Rubrics**:

 1. **Can a survey statistician figure out how to declare the complex sampling features?**
 Yes.
 See the link above.
-The stratification is well decribed, both for Understanding Society, and it's predecessor, The British Household Panel Study.
+The stratification is well described, both for Understanding Society, and it's predecessor, The British Household Panel Study.
 The sample design is complex, as this study is longitudinal.
-The study inclused refreshment samples to increase sample sizes, include minorities, and add new regions into the study.
+The study included refreshment samples to increase sample sizes, include minorities, and add new regions into the study.
 Sampling design variables are described in Section 3.2.7 of the User Guide referenced above.

 2. **Can an applied researcher figure out from the documentation how to set the data up for correct estimation?**